*Edit July 2017: Pretty much a terrible company

 This isn’t really a shortcoming of Glossika, it’s just that without real human interaction you’re never really going to succeed at attaining fluency in your new language.
 I only mention this as a reminder that even a great product like Glossika will not take you all the way.
 For this you have to rely on real world experience.
 Glossika can help you build confidence and send you on the right path, but the rest of the work up to you.

-The only other complaint that I have, and again, it’s less of a complaint and more of a warning, is that Glossika can be intense.
+Less of a complaint than a warning; is that Glossika can be intense.
 This isn’t a bad thing necessarily, but it’s important to remember that this course is designed to be intensive and to really stretch your brain to its limits.
 If you’re easily put off by daunting projects, this may not be the product for you, but if you’re serious and committed to your new language, or a more seasoned language learning veteran, Glossika may be a perfect launchpad for your language needs.

 All in all the price tag is not the most outlandish thing a language product has ever asked, especially since it works.
 I would classify Glossika as cost effective and recommend it to a serious learner at a more intermediate level.
 It’s not the cheapest option available, but it’s a far cry less expensive than some of the bigger brands out there, and it blows many of them out of the water.

-Glossika is certainly one of the better products that I’ve had the opportunity to take a look at lately, and its status as an effective primary language source puts it pretty high on my list of products to recommend to new learners.
+Despite my personal grievances, Glossika is one of the better products that I’ve had the opportunity to take a look at lately, and its status as a functional primary language source puts it pretty high on my list of products to recommend to new learners.
 Good secondary resources are a dime a dozen, but solid, reliable primary programs can sometimes be harder to find.

-One of my favorite things about Glossika and the aspect of their company and outlook that impresses me the most is their reasonable and humble approach to language learning.
-Glossika doesn’t waste time filling your head with the illusion that their product is the miracle cure for language learning.
+I do appreciate their reasonable and humble approach to language learning as a process.
+Glossika doesn’t waste time filling your head with the illusion that their product is the miracle cure for fluency.
 They don’t claim that you’ll become fluent in a month, and they don’t spend time tossing around negative ads against other products.

-This rationality, this ability to be realistic and honest about the language learning process really resonates with me and increases my opinion of the company as a whole.
+This rationality, this ability to be realistic and honest about the language learning process really resonates with me and increases my opinion of the product further.

 Have you tried Glossika before?
 What do you think?